newrelic/aws_s3_log_ingestion_lambda/README.md

 >You will also need to configure your AWS credentials so that they are accessible from your local terminal: [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)

+> Max log file size in the s3 bucket is 150 MB uncompressed.
+Max supported individual log line size is 0.25 MB.
+Data beyond these limits will not get processed.

 ## Installation

 ### Configure Lambda from AWS Severless Application Repository (SAR)